History of smoking: Scientific rationalization

 A true breakthrough came in 1948, when the British epidemiologist Richard Doll published the first major studies that demonstrated that smoking could cause serious health damage.
 While some physicians in the United States once pitched cigarettes as health-improving products, some commentators now argue that it is unethical for physicians, as role models, to smoke at all.

 In 1950, Richard Doll published research in the British Medical Journal that showed a close link between smoking and lung cancer.
 Four years later, in 1954 the British Doctors Study, a study of some 40,000 doctors over twenty years, confirmed the suggestion, based on which the UK Government issued advice that smoking and lung cancer rates were related.
 The British Doctors Study lasted until 2001, with results published every ten years and final results published in 2004 by Doll and Richard Peto.
 Much early research was also done by Dr. Ochsner.
 Reader's Digest magazine for many years published frequent anti-smoking articles.

-In 1964, the United States Surgeon General's Report on Smoking and Health began the font, suggesting a link between smoking and cancer.
+In 1964, the United States Surgeon General's report on Smoking and Health took up the issue, suggesting a link between smoking and cancer.
 This eventually led to bans on certain advertising, and requirements for health warning labels on tobacco products.

-In the 21st century, smoking has become stigmatized throughout Western societies, but it is still a frequent practice among individuals, mostly from a lower socioeconomic background.
+In the 21st century, smoking has become stigmatized throughout Western societies, but it is still a frequent practice among individuals.

 A recent development is the rise in popularity of e-cigarettes.
 In the late 2010s, some health institutions began to praise them for helping people quit smoking.
 Many studies concluded e-cigarettes are an effective smoking cessation tool, but the long-term side effects of vaping have yet to be discovered.
 By late 2019, the life-threatening 'vaping associated lung injury' syndrome was described, it is a form of Lipoid pneumonia caused by black market e-liquids containing lipids.

 Since the popularisation of e-cigarettes, the tobacco industry protected its interests in a few ways: